Travel details

 Private car transfer

-We will pick you up at the hotel and head out for sightseeing.
+We will pick you up at the hotel and proceed to sightseeing

 -